 Unlike the other development areas, a Water Corporation sewer line is located within one or two kilometres of the site.
 This provides an opportunity for connection of this area to sewer (if capacity is available) and allowing for greater density of development should the priority classification be amended, noting the restrictions on sewer infrastructure in the Middle Helena Catchment Area Land Use and Water Management Strategy and latest version of the Land Use Compatibility in Public Drinking Water Source Areas water quality protection note (DoW, 2015).

-Shire of Kalamunda - Environmental Report Figure 7: Croxton Rd investigation area: Geology and topography unsuitable in any way and for any reason.
-Datasource: Landgate, DER, DPAW, DoW.
-Created by: RM.
-Projection: MGA: zone 50.
+Shire of Kalamunda - Environmental Report Figure 7: Croxton Rd investigation area: Geology and topography

 Shire of Kalamunda - Environmental Report Figure 8: Croxton Rd investigation area: Vegetation